VivekMalipatel/Opencore-Hackintosh-Build-for-i5-8600k/README.md

 The Build lacks both WIFI and Bluetooth, As the motherboard doesn't integrate any wifi and bluetooth hardware.
 I am planning to buy the hardware driver seperately and update the EFI with the suitable kexts and config.plist file.

+---Update--- (12th Mar)

+Bluetooth Dongle from TP-Link is working fine with the build.
+TP Link Archer Mini Wifi dongle is working fine, But it does require seperate driver to work.
+It does'nt show as inbuilt wifi device.
+The default Wifi menu doean't work.
+(The TP-Link Drivers will be automatically installed after you connect the dongle)

+There is still no Airdrop working.I Think it needs inbuilt wifi chip.